Dr. Shruthi S Vembar

 Spring 2023

-• Dikhita Basishtha, MSc Dissertation Intern (Avinashilingam University, Coimbatore) — degree ongoing
+• Dikhita Basishtha, MSc Dissertation Intern (Avinashilingam University, Coimbatore) — now working as Bioinformatics Engineer I, Thermo Fisher Scientific, Bengaluru

-• Sowmyaa Sridhar, BTech Dissertation Intern (PES University, Bengaluru) — degree ongoing
+• Sowmyaa Sridhar, BTech Dissertation Intern (PES University, Bengaluru) — now pursuing a Masters at Johns Hopkins University, Baltimore, USA

 Spring 2022